MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 *SoftwareName*

 Specifies the name of the software to be installed.
-This name uniquely identifies the software.
+This name must be unique system-wide, regardless of the INF or section name.
 The processing of an **AddSoftware** directive checks the version against previous software installed with the same name by an **AddSoftware** directive from any driver package.
 We recommend prefacing the SoftwareName with the vendor name, for example `ContosoControlPanel`.

 *flags*